fixgoats/engifer/README.md

-# Numerical Schrödinger equation solvers
+# Numerical Schrödinger and GP equation solvers

-This repo provides some classes to numerically simulate the Schrödinger equation with periodic and Dirichlet boundary conditions in 2D, and example usage of these classes.
+This repo provides some classes to numerically simulate the Schrödinger and GP equation in 2D space, and example usage of these classes.
+Most of the classes in `src/solvers.py` are probably flawed in some way, but `SsfmGPGPU` is usable.
+Although it has GPU in the name it may be possible to make it run on cpu by passing the cpu in as a device.

 # Usage
 Clone the project and change directories into the project: